-• Where ecological restoration of native species and wildlife habitat is the goal, straight species of historically referenced native plant communities are re-istated.
+Where ecological restoration of native species and wildlife habitat is the goal, straight species of historically referenced native plant communities are re-instated.

-• Where ecological function (e.g., wildlife support, erosion prevention, water management, etc.) and/or aesthetic pleasure is the aim, the plant palette expands to include selected non-natives and cultivars.
+Where ecological function (e.g., wildlife support, erosion prevention, water management, etc.) and/or aesthetic pleasure is the aim, the plant palette may be expanded to include selected non-natives and cultivars.

-• Where food and sustenance for human life is primary, the emphasis shifts to plants with edible, medicinal, and/or practical value, regardless of place of origin.
+Where food and sustenance for human life is primary, the emphasis shifts to include plants with edible, medicinal, and/or practical value, regardless of place of origin.

-Cindy creates meadow/pollinator plantings, perennial food/medicine gardens, woodland wildflower plantings, productive woodland understories, food forest gardens, rain gardens, xeriscapes, rockery plantings, and others!
-She is experienced as well with streambanks, ephemeral streambeds, and pond edges.
+Cindy sets up meadow/pollinator plantings, perennial food/medicine gardens, woodland wildflower plantings, productive woodland understories, food forest gardens, rain gardens, xeriscapes, rockery plantings, and others.
+She works with wetlands, streambanks, ephemeral streambeds, and pond edges.

-Planting plans and detail designs follow on comprehensive site study and analyses, master planning, and conceptual design.
+Planting plans, other detail designs, and installation strategy follow on goal-setting consultation, comprehensive ecological and technical site analysis, master planning, and conceptual site design.

 A management plan and guidance in best practices are provided after installation.
 Monitoring and contracted management are available upon request.